 Looking for last minute deals and steals for a memorable Labor Day Weekend Getaway??
+Start planning now!
 Maybe you are ready to escape the city for a bit, touring some of our mountains, beaches or neighboring states.
-We’ve got a list of nine unique ways to get out of Atlanta for the long weekend.
+We’ve got a list of nine unique ways to get out of Atlanta and spend Labor Day weekend somewhere exciting.

 Ellijay is so much more than apples!
 Explore the downtown area, take in a few wine tastings, or roam the shores of Carter’s Lake either by boat or by hiking the shoreline.
 It’s a perfectly family-friendly location, but we prefer to visit without the kiddos.
 We also adore all the unique ways to stay here.
-Try Martyn House like we did – or overnight at Elatse’Yi in an airstream or geodome!
+Try a glamping overnight at Elatse’Yi in an airstream or geodome!

-Feel the season change by heading north to Gatlinburg!
+Feel the season change this time of year by heading north for a long weekend in Gatlinburg!
 Stay at DJ’s Station, which honors the firefighters in the region.
 Go waterfall-chasing at Great Smoky Mountains National Park, chow on amazing food, and soar to new heights at Anateeska.

 Warm beach weekends are coming to an end, but if you’re like us, you want to stretch it out as long as you can!
 We adore the wide, sand beaches here.
 Hit up an adorable cottage or inn, and just lounge the day away.
 Need more?
 Take an eco-kayak tour, meander on a nature walk or set sail on a sunset cruise.

-The 11th Annual Labor Day Beach Bash will be held on Sunday, Sept.
-2 at the Tybee Island Pier and Pavilion.
-Free live music will be provided on Sunday by Swingin’ Medallions, followed by a fireworks show that can be viewed from Tybee’s eastern beaches.
+Don’t miss the Annual Labor Day Beach Bash music festival at the Tybee Island Pier and Pavilion.
+Free live music makes it fun, and it’s followed by a fireworks show that can be viewed from Tybee’s eastern beaches.

 An exciting Labor Day getaway doesn’t have to mean going to the big city – sometimes an escape to a smaller Southern gem is exactly what you need.
 There is so much history here – but the young generation at the college in Milledgeville keeps it boisterous and lively.